shotastage/Standard.swift/README.md

-# Coeur
+# Standard

-Coeur is a boilerplate collection that remove repeatable boilerplate code.
+Standard is a boilerplate collection that remove repeatable boilerplate code.